Hyperparameter-Free Out-of-Distribution Detection Using Softmax of Scaled Cosine Similarity: Proposed Method

 However, we found that for the purpose of OOD detection, having two fully-connected layers does not perform better than simply using the output of the final pooling layer as $\mathbf{f}$.
 Details will be given in our experimental results.
 Note that in the case of a single FC layer, as $\mathbf{f}$ takes only non-negative values, $\mathbf{f}$ resides in the first quadrant of the space, which is very narrow subspace comparative to the entire space.

-As for training of the modified network, we do not employ any novel method.
-Following the procedure of training ordinary networks employed in the previous studies of OOD detection \cite{liang2017enhancing, lee2018simple, shalev2018out, vyas2018out, devries2018learning}, we employ SGD with weight decay as the optimizer in our experiments.
-In several studies of metric learning \cite{wang2018cosface, deng2018arcface, wang2018additive, liu2016large}, weight decay is also employed on all the layers of networks.
+To train the modified network, we use a standard method.
+In our experiments, we employ SGD with weight decay as the optimizer, as in the previous studies of OOD detection \cite{liang2017enhancing, lee2018simple, shalev2018out, vyas2018out}.
+In several studies of metric learning \cite{wang2018cosface, deng2018arcface, liu2016large}, weight decay is also employed on all the layers of networks.
 However, it may have different effects on the last layer of the network employing cosine similarity, where weights are normalized and thus its length does not affect the loss.
 In our experiments, we found that it works better when we do not apply weight decay to the last layer.